 Google began testing the mobile-first index in November 2016, though talk of it first started in September 2015.
 They have chosen this path since the majority of their traffic comes from mobile devices.
 We’ve heard that the launch could be happening soon, and Google has hinted that your mobile site needs to be responsive ahead of the start to make sure your desktop and mobile pages are equivalent to one another.

 The Mobile-First Index doesn’t have a set launch date, and it looks as though the rollout will be gradual, and beginning sometime in early 2018.
 Because we could be wrong since Google likes to surprise us, it’s better to get ready now than to be caught scrambling when announcements are made.
 It’s not likely the rollout will happen all at once.
 It’s expected to be completed on a site-by-site basis, rolling the index out in batches.

 If you don’t already have a responsive website, you need to make sure you have one ready to go.
 You can do this with some WordPress themes automatically.
 If you’re not sure how to go about responsive design, talk to your webmaster, or reach out to us for help with your web design.

 Do you think you have a responsive website, but you’re not sure?
 You can use this tool to quickly see how your website looks on tablets, smartphones, desktops, and laptops.
 It will tell you if you are responsive.
 Your site should look the same across all devices, with adjustments automatically made for screen size.

 If your mobile site doesn’t match your desktop site or if you need to get mobile web optimization, you may see an adverse effect on your SEO.
 This is because if your mobile site has less content than your desktop version, you may not rank as high since Google will prioritize the mobile-friendly website.

-Even though a responsive website will take more time than creating a mobile-friendly site with the m-dot approach, it maintains unity for the desktop/mobile experience, for all pages.
+Even though a responsive website will take more time than creating a mobile-friendly site with the them-dot approach, it maintains unity for the desktop/mobile experience, for all pages.